Electroweak form factors of large nuclei as BPS skyrmions

-in spherical polar coordinates in the BPS equation, results in a first-order ODE for $\xi (r)$.
-For simple potentials like the pion mass potential $V (\xi) = 1 - \, \cos \xi $ (to which we will restrict our investigations for simplicity), this equation can be integrated and leads to an exact solution:
+For this potential, the BPS equation can be integrated and leads to an exact solution:

 with $R_B=\sqrt{2}\sqrt[3]{\frac{B \lambda }{\mu }}$.
 Hence, the solution is of compacton type, with $R_B$ the compacton radius.
 Further, the BPS energy is linear in $B$, and the (compacton, RMS, etc.) radii behave like $R\sim B^{1/3}$, which is a reasonable order zero approximation to physical nuclei.
-As said, realistic binding energies are provided by small (quantum and Coulomb) corrections. \\
+As said, more realistic binding energies can be achieved by small (quantum and Coulomb) corrections.

+We remark that our results do not strongly depend on this compacton nature.
+E.g., if we glue an exponential tail to solution \eqref{eq:exactsol} sufficiently close to $r=R_B$ - corresponding to the addition to a further, subleading term to the potential - then the resulting form factors remain essentially unchanged for not too large momentum transfer. \\

 \prlsec{EW conserved currents and form factors} A simple way to identify the electroweak (EW) currents in the Skyrme model is {\em i)}, to introduce a covariant derivative $D_\mu$ into its Lagrangian density which ensures local $SU(2)_L \times U(1)_Y$ invariance \cite{Braaten:1986md},